pypi-diff/old/README.md

 processes the pypi
-[changelog](https://warehouse.pypa.io/api-reference/xml-rpc.html) and if a new release for a package is pushlished, attempts to create diffs between old and new version using diffoscope, output formats:
+[changelog](https://warehouse.pypa.io/api-reference/xml-rpc.html) and if a new release for a package is published, attempts to create diffs between old and new version using diffoscope, output formats:

  * html